WSUReuther/SuperManual/docs/03_shared/03_05_instances.md

 Instances can be added by clicking the "Add Container Instance" or "Add Digital Object" button as appropriate within the Instances sub-record of an Accession, Resource, or Archival Object.

 !!! note
-Instances will generally only be added to Archival Objects, not Resources or Accessions.
-Exceptions include collections for which only Resource-level description exists.
+"Instances will generally only be added to Archival Objects, not Resources or Accessions.
+Exceptions include collections for which only Resource-level description exists"

 ## Container Instances